xoofx/XelaBuild/readme.md

 - 7s to 9s with Visual Studio/msbuild.
 - 1.5 to 2s with the solution experimented in this repository.

+When re-compiling a root project referencing the other 99 C# projects:

+- 1.5s with Visual Studio/msbuild
+- 150ms with the solution experimented.

-The solution in this experiment brings almost a **speedup factor of x3 to x4 in build time**.
+So the solution in this experiment brings almost a **speedup factor of x3 to x10 in build time**.

 ## Building